-Eight-year-old Carson has a condition so rare and complex that you’ve probably never heard of it.
+Ten-year-old Carson has a condition so rare and complex that you’ve probably never heard of it.
 But the effects are all too real.

 As a baby, Carson’s skin was exceptionally soft and he would get a cut simply by running a finger over the seam of an inflatable toy.
-He didn’t learn to walk until he was 18 months old, and while most kids fall down and get up while learning, just a small tumble would require stiches for Carson.
+He didn’t learn to walk until he was 18 months old, and while most kids fall down and get up while learning, just a small tumble would require stitches for Carson.
 It was all highly unusual but a dermatologist found the problem.

-“After needing so many stiches while learning how to walk, I realized that Carson did not have normal skin and he might need to see a specialist,” says Carson’s mom, Carla.
+“After needing so many stitches while learning how to walk, I realized that Carson did not have normal skin and he might need to see a specialist,” says Carson’s mom, Carla.
 “The dermatologist said he hadn’t seen this type of condition in 20 years.”

-At just 23 months old, the Saskatoon boy was diagnosed with a genetic connective tissue disorder called Ehlers Danlos syndrome.
+At just 23 months old, the Saskatoon boy was diagnosed with a genetic connective tissue disorder called Ehlers Danlos Syndrome.
 The condition causes fragility in the skin’s collagen and patients often have complications with hyper-mobility, easy bruising and tearing of the skin, detached retinas, dislocations and joint pain.

 “With Carson not being able to do things like other kids, I try to make every day fun for him,” says Carla.
 “He’s so excited about his new go-kart with pedals because he can pedal without the chance of falling and tearing his skin.”